 Although smile makeovers and full mouth reconstructions have similarities, they are conducted with different goals in mind.
 In a nutshell, a smile makeover an option to beautify your smile.
 On the other, a full mouth dental reconstruction is something you need to restore function.

-* Restrictions apply, for new patients only.
+* Restrictions apply.
+For new patients only.
 Contact the office for more details.
-Offer expires 12/31/2020.
+Offer expires 6/30/2020.

 New Patients That Do Not Have Dental Insurance

-New patients that do not have dental insurance will receive a free exam and X-rays (a minimum $350 value), on their first visit with Cunning Dental.
-The minimum savings is based on a comprehensive exam and full X-ray series; the value of the savings will vary based on doctor recommendations.
+New patients that do not have dental insurance will receive an exam and X-Rays for $74.00* and X-rays (a minimum $574 value) on their first visit with Cunning Dental Group.
+The minimum savings is based on a comprehensive exam, photos, panoramic X-Ray and full X-Ray series; the value of the savings will vary based on doctor recommendations.
 Cannot be combined with any other offers, promotions or dental discount plans.
 This offer must be presented at first visit.

 New Patients That Have Dental Insurance

-New patients that have dental insurance that we accept must present their insurance information before their first exam in order to be eligible to use their insurance benefits at Cunning Dental.
+New patients that have dental insurance, that we accept, must present their insurance information before their first visit in order to be eligible to use their insurance benefits at Cunning Dental Group.
 We will bill your insurance for the exam and X-rays.
-If it is covered at 100% no co-payment or deductible is required.
-If it is not covered at 100% then you will be responsible for any co-payment and yearly deductible.
+If they are covered at 100% no co-payment or deductible is required.
+If they are not covered at 100% then you will be responsible for any co-payment and yearly deductible.

-Servicing all of Southern California, including the Inland Empire, Montclair, Ontario, Rancho Cucamonga, Orange County, Irvine, Costa Mesa, Anaheim, Lake Forest, Newport Beach, Huntington Beach, Laguna Beach, the Los Angeles metro area, and the San Diego metro area.
+Servicing all of Southern California, including the Inland Empire, Montclair, Ontario, Rancho Cucamonga, Orange County, Irvine, Costa Mesa, Anaheim, Lake Forest, Newport Beach, Huntington Beach, Laguna Beach, and the Los Angeles metro area.

 DISCLAIMER: All patients are evaluated by Cunning Dental Group with a thorough history and physical examination prior to any services being performed.
 Not all patients are good candidates for these types of procedures.
 When a patient is found not to be a good candidate no treatment is offered or rendered.
 Results of individual treatments may vary.